 As part of MG Awareness Month, I wanted to share some personal stories written by individuals with MG.

-I plan to include several of these personal pieces throughout the month of June, because all of us with MG are affected in somewhat different ways.
+I am including several of these personal pieces throughout the month of June, because all of us with MG are affected in somewhat different ways.
 I hope to shine a light on how MG impacts the lives of the people dealing with it.